nosana-ci/docs.nosana.io/docs/programs/staking.md

 This will make a stake active again and reset the unstake time.

 #### Account Info

+The following 2 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|